Jamming and flocking in the restricted active Potts model: Introduction

 \section{Introduction}

-Active matter systems are natural or artificially made, composed of large numbers of active particles, each of which consumes energy to self-propel or exert mechanical forces on the surroundings.
-The energy consumption from the surroundings happens at a single particle level where the interaction between individual particles occurs directly or through disturbances generated in the medium.
-In this process, the assembly of particles exhibits complex dynamics and a variety of collective motions.
-Collective motion leads to the spontaneous emergence of an orderly movement of large clusters of self-propelled individuals, called flocks, where the typical size of the clusters is significantly larger than the size of the individual~\cite{Ramaswamy2005,Ramaswamy2010,rajesh2012,Ramaswamy2017,Shaebani2020}.

-Flocks are the spontaneous synchronized motion of large clusters that emerge for large densities and low noise.
-Flocking behavior plays a significant role in a wide range of systems across disciplines, including physics, biology, ecology, and neurosciences~\citep{strogatz}.
-The spontaneous emergence of flocking transition is an out-of-equilibrium phenomenon that is abundant in nature.
-From human crowds, mammalian herds, bird flocks, and fish schools to unicellular organisms such as amoebae, bacteria, individual cells, and sub-cellular structures including cytoskeletal filaments, molecular motors, etc., all show remarkable active reorganization~\cite{magistris,helbing,peruani,sanchez}.
-There is an intrinsic similarity between biological systems, which are internally driven and active matter systems; therefore, the physics of active matter has emerged as a valuable tool for understanding the principles behind the mechanics of biological systems.
+Flocking is a collective phenomenon of active matter \cite{Marchetti2013,Shaebani2020}, occurs in ensembles of self-propelled particles and denotes the emergence of ordered motion of large clusters, called flocks.
+It plays a significant role in a wide range of systems across disciplines including physics, biology, ecology, social sciences, and neurosciences and is abundantly observed in nature: from human crowds \cite{Bottinelli2016,Helbing1995}, mammalian herds \cite{Garcimartin2015}, bird flocks \cite{Ballerini2008}, and fish schools \cite{Beccoa2006,Calovi2014} to unicellular organisms such as amoebae, bacteria \cite{Steager2008,Peruani2012}, collective cell migration in dense tissues \cite{Giavazzi2018}, and subcellular structures including cytoskeletal filaments and molecular motors \cite{Schaller2010,Sumino2012,Sanchez2012}.